 Be Careful About High MERV Ratings

-While a higher MERV number may offer better filtration efficiency, it is extremely important to understand that too high a MERV filter may also cost you more to operate your heating and air conditioning system.
+While a higher MERV number may provide better filtration efficiency, it is extremely important to understand that too high a MERV filter may also take more to operate your heating and air conditioning system.
 The higher the MERV, the less the air may flow through the system, and the harder the system may need to work.
 Your goal is to get the right balance between air flow, air filtration level and energy efficiency.

-Think about it this way, the most efficient ‘filter’ would equivalent to a piece of plywood that stops ALL contaminants and all the air from entering your Louisville home.
-That's definitely the “best” air filtration, but would also be the least comfortable way to go.
+Look at it this way, the most efficient ‘filter’ would equivalent to a piece of plywood that stops ALL contaminants and all the air from entering your Louisville home.
+That's definitely the “best” air filtration, but would also be a terrible way to live.

 The default choice for most systems would be a MERV 6-8.
-A higher MERV filter should be used subject to the advice of your Becht/Givens Service Experts technician to ensure your system has the capability of moving the suitable quantity of air through higher efficiency filters.
+A higher MERV filter should be used subject to the advice of your Becht/Givens Service Experts technician to confirm your system has the capability of moving the proper quantity of air through higher efficiency filters.
 You normally do not want to lose energy-efficiency for filter efficiency; you want a balance of the two.
-However, if your family deals with allergies or respiratory problems and a high MERV rated filter is required, consider a whole-home air filtration solution that will meet your energy and filter efficiency needs.
+However, if your family deals with allergies or respiratory problems and needs a high MERV air filter, consider a whole-home air filtration solution that will satisfy your energy and filter efficiency needs.

-Filtration has changed greatly over the past several years.
+Filtration has changed considerably over the past several years.
 Early on, home air filters were used in the furnace or air handler only to shelter the comfort equipment itself.
 The story is different today.
-Louisville area homeowners expect their air filter to save loved ones from a whole host of harmful pollutants, dust mites, and even prevent the need for dusting.
+Louisville area homeowners expect their air filter to save kids from a wide variety of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!